Jean-Jacques Démafouth: 2008 peace talks

 After extensive negotiation, Démafouth returned to the CAR in December 2008 to lead the APRD delegation to President Bozizé's Inclusive Political Dialogue (IPD).
 He was joined by APRD spokesman Bienvenue Dokoto, and APRD military leader Colonel Lakoye Maradas.
 The IPD was meant to the start of a peace and reconciliation process between rebel groups, oppositions parties, civil society, and the government.
 Participants in this 12-day conference included Former President Patassé, a civilian opposition umbrella called the United Stakeholders Force (UFVN), the Democratic Front for the central African people (FDPC) rebels, and the Central African Liberation Movement for Justice (MLCJ) rebels.
 Planned for several months, the APRD and others had walked out of planning for the IPD in October 2008 over concerns about proposed amnesty laws.
 An agreement on the IPD was finally reached with the mediation of Gabonese President Omar Bongo.
 The December meetings agreed a plan to form a multi-party government of national unity and to prepare for elections in 2010, along with a nationwide "truth and reconciliation" commission.

 On 30 December 2009, Démafouth represented the APRD at a reconciliation ceremony in Paoua, Ouham-Pendé, CAR.
 Démafouth addressed government, rebel, NGO, and civil society leaders and "asked for forgiveness from the population of the city and announced that all the barriers erected by the APRD would be lifted" allowing free travel from the north to the south of the country.

+Later career

+In 2023, Démafouth succeeded Ruffina Mangue Obone as representative to the Economic Community of Central African States (ECCAS).